Blibbo/Studio/SEMIOTICS/LINGUISTICS/SEMANTICS/synthetic proposition.md

 ---
 A **synthetic proposition** is a [[proposition]] whose predicate concept is _not_ contained in its subject concept but related.

+A synthetic proposition's [[proposition#truth value|truth value]] depends on how the thought expressed by the proposition relates to the real world.

 Their [[proposition#Truth value|truth value]] is in a gray area of uncertainty.

 Examples